 The erosion conditions moderated along the coastal barriers further to the east.
 Alligator Peninsula between Alligator Point (R195) and the Southwest Cape (R209) sustained minor beach and dune erosion (Condition II).
-Along the barrier peninsula east of the Southwest Cape between DEP reference monuments R209 and R217, moderate beach and dune erosion was sustained (Condition III).
+Along the barrier peninsula east of the Southwest Cape between R209 and R217, moderate beach and dune erosion was sustained (Condition III).
 From Lighthouse Point (R217) northward to Bald Point (R239), minor beach and dune erosion (Condition II) was sustained.
-Portions of Alligator Point and Bald Point were completely inundated by the storm surge.
-Sand was deposited in washover fans between the dune and the road sporadically throughout the length of Bald Point.
-The dune was leveled with sand being deposited on and across the road near R228.
+Portions of the Alligator Point to Bald Point barrier complex were completely inundated by the storm surge.
+Sand was sporadically deposited in washover fans between the dune and the road between Lighthouse Point and Bald Point.
+The dune was leveled, with sand being deposited on and across the road near R228.

-Hurricane Michael caused major structural damage to 165 major structures within the coastal building zone on St. George Island, Dog Island, and the coast barrier system between Alligator Point and Bald Point.
-Past hurricanes impacted less major structures in the coastal building zone of Franklin County, including Hurricanes Elena (22 major structures) and Kate (159 major structures) in 1985, Hurricane Opal (eight major structures) in 1995, Hurricane Earl (eight major structures) in 1998, and Hurricane Dennis (52 major structures) in 2005.
-Many of the structures damaged by Elena and Kate were located along U.S. Highway 98 between Apalachicola and St. Teresa Beach on St. James Island.
+Hurricane Michael caused major structural damage to 165 major structures within the Coastal Building Zone on St. George Island, Dog Island, and the coast barrier system between Alligator Point and Bald Point.
+Past hurricanes impacted fewer major structures in the Coastal Building Zone of Franklin County, opal (eight major structures) in 1995, Hurricane Earl (eight major structures) in 1998, and Hurricane Dennis (52 major structures) in 2005.
+Many of the structures damaged by Hurricanes Elena and Kate were located along U.S. Highway 98 between Apalachicola and St. Teresa Beach on St. James Island.
 The Department's damage survey teams did not conduct a detailed investigation of the damage along U.S. Highway 98 after Hurricane Michael; however, it was noted that a number of major structures were substantially damaged in and near Apalachicola, two commercial buildings were destroyed and five more sustained major damage in Eastpoint, four single-family dwellings were destroyed and two more sustained major structural damage in Carrabelle Beach, and five single-family dwellings were destroyed along St. Teresa Beach.

 On St. George Island, 96 major structures sustained major damage.
 In addition, another 29 single-family dwellings sustained understructure damage, and a number of older grade-level dwellings sustained static flood damage to their interiors.
-Along the St. George Island Plantation (R52-R73), the damages sustained were predominantly understructure damage to breakaway walls, parking slabs and utilities due to the storm surge and waves, as well as some roof and siding damages.
+Along the St. George Island Plantation (R52-R73), the damages sustained were predominantly understructure damage to breakaway walls, parking slabs, and utilities due to the storm surge and waves, as well as some roof and siding damages.
 At least three swimming pools were sanded by the storm surge.
 Along East and West Gorrie Drive, major wind damage was sustained by roofs and siding, and static flood damage was sustained by grade-level dwellings.
 Siding damage was particularly widespread between R84 and R85.
 Three swimming pools along East Gorrie Drive were also sanded by the storm surge.
 Along the developed reach of St. George Island (R52-R104) numerous beach access walkways were destroyed or sustained major damage.
 Fences, decks, and gazebos were also damaged.

-In the state park, five segments of the park road totaling 625 feet were destroyed between R108 and R114; however, much greater lengths were observed to have sustained minor to moderate damage.
+In St. George Island State Park, five segments of the park road, totaling 625 feet, were destroyed between R108 and R114; however, much greater lengths were observed to have sustained minor to moderate damage.
 Additionally, long segments of the park road are under sand overwash deposits and the condition of the road in these areas was not observable.
-Likewise, the parking lots at the East Slough and Sugar Hill public access areas are covered with sand, although these paved structures do not appear to have sustained damage.
+Likewise, the parking lots at the East Slough and Sugar Hill public access areas were covered with sand, although these paved structures do not appear to have sustained damage.
 The beach pavilions and bath houses at East Slough and Sugar Hill did not sustain major structural damage, but the beach access walkways were damaged throughout the park.